 |Phone Number:||(203) 582-3789|

-One of the most accomplished players in the history of collegiate basketball in the state of Connecticut, Scott Burrell enters his seventh season as an assistant coach of the Quinnipiac men's basketball program.
+One of the most accomplished players in the history of collegiate basketball in the state of Connecticut, Scott Burrell enters his eighth season as an assistant coach of the Quinnipiac men's basketball program.
 Burrell joined Tom Moore's staff in July 2007 after a professional career in the National Basketball Association (NBA) that spanned more than a decade and included a World Championship title with the Chicago Bulls.

 Burrell, a native of Hamden, Conn., joined the Bobcats after a successful professional career that spanned from 1993 until 2006.
 During that time he played for the Charlotte Hornets, Golden State Warriors, Chicago Bulls and New Jersey Nets.
 Burrell’s NBA career averaged 7.0 points, 3.5 rebounds, and 1.4 assists per game while shooting 41.6 percent from the field.
 He topped off his professional résumé when he won an NBA Championship with the Chicago Bulls in 1998.
 During his Championship season, Burrell played with stars Ron Harper, Steve Kerr, Tony Kukoc, Scottie Pippen, Dennis Rodman, and Michael Jordan.